dangerground/bh-ticker/README.md

 Run with root permissions to be able to kill the currently running output or to be able to replace it

+## You need an Adafruit RGB Matrix HAT with hardware mod according to https://github.com/hzeller/rpi-rgb-led-matrix.git

 ## Install Prerequisites

 - install raspian lite